New publications

 - Bleeding: Overdose of ketorolac may increase the risk of bleeding, especially in the gastrointestinal tract.
 This is due to its ability to suppress platelet function and inhibit prostaglandin synthesis.

-- Stomach and intestinal ulcers: Excessive use of ketorolac may cause the development of ulcers and ulcerative bleeding in the gastrointestinal tract, which can lead to serious complications, including perforation (hole) of the stomach or intestinal wall.
+- Stomach and intestinal ulcers: Excessive use of ketorolac may cause the development of ulcers and ulcer bleeding in the gastrointestinal tract, which may lead to serious complications, including perforation (hole) in the wall of the stomach or intestine.

-- Kidney Failure: Ketorolac may cause kidney failure in individuals with pre-existing kidney problems or in those who suffer from dehydration due to prolonged vomiting or diarrhea, which may result from an overdose.
+- Kidney failure: Ketorolac may cause kidney failure in individuals with pre-existing kidney problems or in those who are dehydrated due to prolonged vomiting or diarrhea, which may result from overdose.

-- Cardiovascular complications: Excessive use of ketorolac may increase the risk of cardiovascular complications, including myocardial infarction and stroke, especially in people with pre-existing cardiovascular disease or risk factors.
+- Cardiovascular complications: Excessive use of ketorolac may increase the risk of cardiovascular complications, including heart attack and stroke, especially in people with existing cardiovascular disease or risk factors.

-- Other complications: An overdose of ketorolac can also lead to other unwanted effects, including nausea, vomiting, dizziness, seizures, drowsiness, hypertension and even coma.
+- Other complications: Overdose of ketorolac can also lead to other adverse effects, including nausea, vomiting, dizziness, seizures, drowsiness, hypertension, and even coma.

 Interactions with other drugs

-- NSAIDs: Ketorolac belongs to the class of NSAIDs (non-steroidal anti-inflammatory drugs).
-Concomitant use with other NSAIDs may increase the risk of side effects such as stomach ulcers, bleeding and kidney damage.
+- NSAIDs: Ketorolac belongs to a class of drugs called NSAIDs (non-steroidal anti-inflammatory drugs).
+Using it with other NSAIDs may increase the risk of side effects such as stomach ulcers, bleeding, and kidney damage.

-- Anticoagulants: Ketorolac may increase the effects of anticoagulants such as warfarin, which may lead to an increased risk of bleeding.
+- Anticoagulants: Ketorolac may enhance the effects of anticoagulants such as warfarin, which may lead to an increased risk of bleeding.

-- Analgesics and drugs affecting the central nervous system: Concomitant use of ketorolac with other analgesics or drugs affecting the central nervous system (for example, alcohol, hypnotics) may increase their sedative effect.
+- Analgesics and drugs affecting the central nervous system: Concomitant use of ketorolac with other analgesics or drugs affecting the central nervous system (eg, alcohol, hypnotics) may enhance their sedative effect.

 - Drugs affecting the liver or kidneys: Ketorolac is metabolized in the liver and excreted through the kidneys.
-Concomitant use with other drugs that affect liver or kidney function may increase its toxic effects.
+Concomitant use with other drugs affecting liver or kidney function may increase its toxic effects.

-- Drugs that enhance the antihypertensive effect: Concomitant use of ketorolac with antihypertensive drugs may enhance their antihypertensive effect and lead to a decrease in blood pressure.
+- Drugs that enhance the antihypertensive effect: The combined use of ketorolac with antihypertensive drugs can enhance their antihypertensive effect and lead to a decrease in blood pressure.

-- Drugs that increase the risk of bleeding: Ketorolac increases the risk of bleeding, especially when used together with anticoagulants, antiplatelet agents or glucocorticosteroids.
+- Drugs that increase the risk of bleeding: Ketorolac increases the risk of bleeding, especially when used in combination with anticoagulants, antiplatelet agents or glucocorticosteroids.

 Storage conditions

-- Temperature: Store Dolomin at a temperature between 15 and 30 degrees Celsius.
+- Temperature: Store Dolomin at a temperature of 15 to 30 degrees Celsius.
 Avoid overheating or freezing the drug.

-- Humidity: Keep the product in a dry place, protected from humidity.
+- Humidity: Keep the product in a dry place, protected from moisture.

 - Light: Avoid direct sunlight.
-Store Dolomin in the original packaging to prevent negative effects of light on the quality of the product.
+Store Dolomin in its original packaging to prevent negative effects of light on the quality of the product.

-- Child-safe: Keep the product out of reach of children to avoid accidental ingestion.
+- Child safety: Keep the medicine out of reach of children to avoid accidental consumption.

-- Form-specific storage conditions: If Dolomin is presented as an injection solution, additional attention to storage conditions, such as temperature requirements or special precautions, may be required.
+- Storage conditions for a specific formulation: If Dolomin is presented as an injection solution, additional attention to storage conditions such as temperature requirements or special precautions may be required.

 Attention!